Ilusion9/mapentities-sm/README.md

 # Description
 Manage map entites using EntityLump.
+Create a config file in configs/mapentities with the name of the map to manage map entities.

 # Dependencies
 Sourcemod 1.12 (6922 version) or a higher one.